JasmineRobbie/Intro/README.md

 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on any project I can learn from :)
-- 📫 How to reach me: jrabie@umich.edu
+- 📫 How to reach me: flowerinsow@gmail.com